 You need an experienced, capable colleague to help take your business to the next level.
 You have invested a lot in the search and you have now found the perfect candidate.
 You want to seal the deal, make a statement that you are serious.
 What better way than to offer ownership in the company, some skin in the game?

 Well let’s just take a look at that.

-- A serious, senior practitioner will want skin in the game.
-You will want to align their interests with yours, but how well do you really know this person, their track record of value creation and why they are available now?
+- A serious, senior practitioner will want skin in the game right?
+You will want to align their interests with yours, but how well do you really know this person, their track record of value creation and why they are available at this time?

 - If you are in the habit of paying dividends remember that you will now be paying those to your new colleague.
 Someone who has yet to contribute to the business.
 Think of this as handing over some of the value that you have created.
 Are you prepared for that to happen?